Attachment-1 (3).jpeg

 Christina graduated from Manhattan School of Music (2013) with a Professional Studies Certificate in Orchestral Performance, studying with Glenn Dicterow and Lisa Kim as a full scholarship student, (2012) with a Professional Studies Certificate, studying with Laurie Smukler, and in 2011 she received a Master of Music, while studying with Nicholas Mann.
 Her Bachelor of Music (Magna cum laude) is from The Boston Conservatory; where she studied with Irina Muresanu as a full-scholarship student.

 As well as being a professional violinist, Christina is also a coloratura soprano and composer.
-In June 2014, as part of the 150 year celebrations on PEI, Christina was commissioned to compose a solo violin piece for professional dancers from Ballet Jazz de Montreal and performed her own work for all 8 performances while being intertwined with the choreography.
-Christina is currently serving as concertmaster of the Cayuga Chamber Orchestra, and is a member/founder of the Ulysses String Quartet which holds the Quartet-In-Residence position at WGBH.
-In addition, Christina was recently appointed Assistant Professor of Violin at Ithaca College.
+In June 2014, as part of the 150 year celebrations on PEI, Christina was commissioned to compose a solo violin piece for professional dancers from Ballet Jazz de Montreal and performed her own work for all eight performances while being intertwined with the choreography.
+Christina was recently appointed concertmaster of the Albany Symphony, is currently serving as concertmaster of the Cayuga Chamber Orchestra, plays as guest concertmaster of the American Composers Orchestra and is a member/founder of the Ulysses Quartet.
+In addition, Christina serves as Assistant Professor of Violin at Rutgers University’s Mason Gross School of the Arts, having previously held the same position at Ithaca College from 2022 to 2025.
 She plays a 1790 Storioni violin on generous loan from a private donor.
-Christina is very excited to announce her debut album being released later this year including the premiere of her own composition “Orpheus Romps Through The Underworld.” as well as the violin sonata “The Tempest” by Grammy nominated composer Joseph Summer.
-To keep up to date with Christina, you can follow her website www.christinabouey.com and various other social media platforms including Facebook, Instagram, TikTok and YouTube.
+Christina is very excited to announce her debut album being released later this year including the premiere of her own composition “Orpheus Romps Through The Underworld.”
+To keep up to date with Christina, you can follow her website www.christinabouey.com.

 logo.jpg